lucil-zby/Xlib-learning/README.md

-# Xlib-learning-notes
+# Xlib-sample-codes

-just some notes while learning programming with Xlib hope it can help you a bit as document is so limited online.....
+just some simple codes collected while learning xlib. hope it can help you.